vietfin/vietfin/README.md

 ## 7. Contacts

-If you have any questions about `VietFin` or just to say hi, feel free to leave your message by opening a new discussion in GitHub.
+If you have any questions about `VietFin` or just to say hi, feel free to leave your message by [opening a new public discussion in GitHub](https://github.com/vietfin/vietfin/discussions/new/choose), or send an email to `vietfin.numbness179(at)simplelogin.fr`.